winniechuma/winniechuma/README.md

 🚀 Projects:
-A few other noteworthy projects I’ve worked on:
+A few other noteworthy project I’ve worked on:

-MovieHub - Personalized Movie Recommender
-Links to an external site.Developed a recommendation engine using collaborative filtering to suggest movies based on user preferences.
-Tech Stack: Python, Flask, scikit-learn
-Learnings: Building recommendation systems and deploying applications LeetTracker - LeetCode Progress Tracker
-Links to an external site.A web app to track and visualize LeetCode problem-solving progress.
-Tech Stack: React, Firebase, Chart.js
+E-Bullet Journal Application - Built a desktop GUI bullet-journal application with JavaFX, allowing users to note daily tasks and events in an intuitive interface.

-Learnings: Frontend development, data visualization, API integration
+Learnings: Frontend development, App design

 📫 How to Reach Me:
 Email: chuma.w@northeastern.edu
 LinkedIn: [linkedin.com/in/yourprofileLinks to an external site.](https://www.linkedin.com/in/winnie-chuma/)

-📊 GitHub Stats: Coming soon!

 ✨ Fun Fact: